stormtrooper01/Small-JavaScript-Quiz-Game/README.md

 # Small-JavaScript-Quiz-Game
-Making this project to test creative side
+Making this project to test creative side.
+Also to train in JS (kinda).